russellpierce/spelling-words/DESIGN.md

 - Basic documentation

 **Success Criteria**:
-- Can process a list of 20 common spelling words
+- Can process a list of 100 or more common spelling words
 - Generates valid APKG file loadable in AnkiDroid
 - Cards display audio and definition correctly
+- Reduces redundant downloads and API calls via agressive local caching for any 2xx returned call.
+Persist to disk.

 ### Phase 2: Enhanced Audio Processing